SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 ## Assistive technology

-Assistive technology enhances the functional abilities of individuals with disabilities, promoting increased independance.
+Assistive technology enhances the functional abilities of individuals with disabilities, promoting increased independence.
 Supporting devices such as keyboards and screen readers, people can engage with technology.

 ### Keyboard support